Building Interactive Trainers From My Audiobook Library

 1. Audio

-Libation gives me an .m4b per book, and I downsample each one to 16 kHz mono MP3 with ffmpeg, partly because Whisper resamples to that internally anyway and partly because smaller files are easier to move around.
+The source material is an .m4b file per book.
+I downsample each file to a 16 kHz mono MP3 with ffmpeg, because Whisper models operate on 16 kHz audio and because smaller files are easier to manage.

 ffmpeg -i book.m4b -ac 1 -ar 16000 -c:a libmp3lame -b:a 32k book.mp3